ML-GSAI/Revisiting-Dis-vs-Gen-Classifiers/README.md

 # Revisiting Discriminative vs. Generative Classifiers: Theory and Implications

-This is the official implementation for **Revisiting Discriminative vs. Generative Classifiers: Theory and Implications**.
+This is the official implementation for [Revisiting Discriminative vs. Generative Classifiers: Theory and Implications](https://arxiv.org/abs/2302.02334).

 ## Dependencies